 His career combines experience in telecommunications, marketing and media.
 He has run three of Australia's largest Internet Service Providers and as CEO of OzEmail, MSN and BigPond he built significant media businesses in the online and mobile phone worlds.
 He also helped Telstra to become active in Social Networks.
 He has been responsible for many successful marketing campaigns and has been honoured with a number of awards.
-He is a Non Executive Director of Tabcorp, Members Equity Bank, NetComm Wireless and Basketball Australia.
-Mr Milne’s current term will expire on 10 November 2016.
+He is a Non Executive Director of Tabcorp, Members Equity Bank, NetComm Wireless, Basketball Australia and most recently SMS Management & Technology Ltd. Mr Milne's current term will expire on 10 November 2016.

 Bill Morrow was appointed as Chief Executive Officer of NBN Co in December 2013.

 Mr Morrow was also appointed as a Director of NBN Co as at 2 April 2014.
 He joined the company in April 2014 with a remit to ensure all homes, businesses and communities across Australia can have access to high speed broadband as soon as possible, at affordable prices and at least cost to taxpayers.

 Mr Morrow is well known for his global experience in leading complex turnarounds and capital intensive start-ups.
 His industry experience spans Fixed Line Broadband Services, Fixed Wireless, Mobile Wireless, and Gas and Electric Utilities.